g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 - [Credits](#credits)

 ## Project and Site Owner Goals
 - The goal is to create an easy and enjoyable game that requires no previous knowledge.
-Since the game is played against the computer, the user does not require a counterpart and can play whenever and wherever on all screensizes, mobile and desktop devices.
+Since the game is played against the computer, the user does not require a counterpart and can play whenever and wherever on all screen sizes, mobile and desktop devices.

 ## User Experience